kristiyanto/enron/README.md

 # Assumptions
-Within each queries (in queries folder), a more detailed information is provided, but in general:
+Within each query (in queries folder), a more detailed information is provided, but in general:
-- All emails (both Enron specific and external emails) were treated equally
+- All emails (both Enron-specific and external emails) were treated equally
-- Sender with average recipients overtime are considered as the largest number of broadcast email
+- Sender with average recipients over time are considered as the largest number of broadcast email
 - Only DISTINCT recipients are performed (e.g if a recipient is included in both To and CC, is considered as 1 recipient)
+- Some of the data show wrong dates (back in 1979), this data was not treated differently --assuming that there was some explanation for this mistake (e.g. Server misconfiguration, or Millenium bug/Y2K problem.).
+Given that there was no email sent/received between Dec 29, 1999 - Jan 3, 2000, Y2K millennium bug may be considered as the problem, however, a further investigation needed.
+Reference: https://www.britannica.com/technology/Y2K-bug
+- Although some email may appear unusual, e.g. email address containing apostrophes or two dots, these addresses are a valid address and often used for internal usage.
+These emails were treated no differently.
+More Info: https://tools.ietf.org/html/rfc5322

 # Contact